-Eventually, as Terin wondered what the issue was with just saying where they got the box, Zimzod ignored him and had said "We found the parts in the debris after fighting the pirates in the Rech system.
+Eventually, as Terin wondered what the issue was with just saying where they got the box, Zimzod ignored him and said "We found the parts in the debris after fighting the pirates in the Rech system.
 As personal possessions, they weren't listed in any of the reports provided by now-Captain Gadagush of the INS Tamesha Kargaa."
 Mikah quickly agreed that was where they'd found the parts and told Terin he could go with that.
-The Darrian was intrigued, as he'd only read about that point in the knight's history, and this touched on the end of that period.
-Still, as the issue seemed settled, Mikah and Zimzod left to go to their classes and Terin sparked up the ship's comms.
+The Darrian was intrigued, since he'd only read about that point in the Knight's history, and this touched on the end of that period.
+Still, thinking the issue settled, Mikah and Zimzod left to go to their classes and Terin sparked up the ship's comms.

-Once connected to the consulate, Terin introduced himself and said he was calling from the Hotel California.
+After connecting to the consulate, Terin introduced himself and said he was calling from the Hotel California.
 He then said he had something to investigate and had no idea who he needed to talk to?
-When asked what the issue was, Terin said, "Well, I'm new crew on the ship and they have some, debris, that they picked up after a battle with pirates in the Rech system.
+When asked what the issue was, Terin said, "Well, I'm new crew on the ship and they have some...debris...that they picked up after a battle with pirates in the Rech system.
 And it turns out it may be pre-maghiz.
 Of course, as soon as Terin made that claim, the operator had him hold the line.
 Soon, the receptionist was back with another person also cut into the line.
 This new presence was a more reserved and experienced representative who Terin could tell held more authority.

 When the line came live again, Terin saw there were now six people conferenced in from the consulate.
 The operator was no longer one of them.
 All the new arrivals seemed a bit less prepared for the start of their day than the middle aged man, still on the line, who'd been brought in by the operator.
 The mix of Darrian representatives included two officers from the Darrian Navy.
 They were likely military liaisons between the Darrian Confederation and Imperium.
 Ready for a barrage of questions, Terin found himself assailed by silence as the entire group simply stared at the displayed artifacts.

 Mikah, who had been just ready to leave, called out, "If you want it, come and get it."
 One of the Darrian officers asked, "Are you offering to give these to us free of charge?"
 His tone suggested that he'd seen this vid before and knew how significantly greed and avarice played into the story.
-Zimzod and Mikah both said they expected there would be some sort of finder's fee as the expressions of several of the six on the comms changed to suggest their expectations would be confirmed.
+Zimzod and Mikah both said they expected there would be some sort of finder's fee.
+The expressions of several of the six on the comms changed, suggesting their comment meant their expectations would be confirmed.
 Despite that, several of them had muted their comms and talked before coming back on line to say, "We can certainly offer you a finder's fee."

 With skeptical looks on the faces of some of those in the meeting, they asked how large a finder's fee the crew expected?
-As Zimzod called out, "As large as possible", Mikah considered the question before asking for one million Imperial credits.
+Zimzod called out, "As large as possible" while Mikah considered the question before asking for one million Imperial credits.
 A few of those who's expressions had been skeptical changed to looks of pleased surprise as the officer, apparently the senior Darrian officer on the call, said "Let me discuss it with our Ambassador and we'll return your call."
 Mikah agreed, noting the expression on the officer's face was positive, and they cut the call.
-As the call ended, Terin said, "I guess that's settled." and Mikah said, "Ok.
+The call ended and Terin said, "I guess that's settled." and Mikah said, "Ok.
 We're going out so you're authorized to accept any offer.
 Just don't give away the ship."

 Aiden decided to head back to the cargo bay and try some zero-g combat moves.
 Without training, Aiden's work was slow and careful as he set the gravity in the bay and did what workouts he could think of for the next hour.
-Once done with that, Aiden hit his cabin to shower and clean up before settling in to watch some of his collected library of vids on his favorite class of hand weapons.
-Aali had worked with Munarshu on the engineering work that needed to be done and updated the logs as ranking engineer.
+Done with that, Aiden hit his cabin to shower and clean up before settling in to watch some of his collected library of vids on his favorite class of hand weapons.
+Aali had worked with Munarshu on the engineering work that had to be done, and updated the logs as ranking engineer.
 She then worked to finish off the auctions she was setting up.
-Once done with those, she worked on accessing and using her stent.Showing Off The Books
+After that, she worked on accessing and using her stent.Showing Off The Books

-In the berth office where he was all set up, Emkir was entertained by a few calls from Rol, looking for Munarshu, as he was setting the books up.
+In the berth office where he was all set up, Emkir was entertained by a few calls from Rol, looking for Munarshu, while he set the books up.
 Soon enough, Emkir found the professors true to their word as a cab arrived carrying not only those academics but also a handful of grad students too.
-As he watched them step out of the vehicle, Emkir could only wonder if some of the professors had actually been sitting "on" some of the grad students?
-Once they were ready, Emkir led the seven to the room in which he'd laid out the books carefully, along with boxes of gloves he'd had been using to handle them.
+Watching them step out of the vehicle, Emkir could only wonder if some of the professors had actually been sitting "on" some of the grad students?
+When they were ready, Emkir led the seven to the room in which he'd laid out the books carefully, along with boxes of gloves he'd had been using to handle them.
 Knowing very little about the other books, Emkir decided to start with the one book he'd been working to translate.

-As the professors stepped forward, they could see a number of the books were several thousand years old!
-A number of them very obviously pre-dated the Third Imperium.
+Stepping forward, the professors could see a number of the books were several thousand years old!
+So, those very obviously pre-dated the Third Imperium.
 In addition to the books, Emkir had prepared his work on the one book.
 And as the conversation continued, the academics were more and more certain they could recommend only one place to have the books scanned.
 The Reproduction Center of the University of Rhylanor.
 This didn't surprise Emkir at all, though he had hoped to have some less partisan suggestions.
 Still, he had to accept this was not only one of the five options he'd come up with but it also made sense.

 When the conversation touched on the value of the books, there were no prices suggested but it was made clear that any sale price could be used to cover the cost of the scans the crew wanted to have made.
 Especially because these would be expensive too.
 Emkir pushed on the idea of a price, and asked if they were holding estimates because the university preferred an exclusive deal?
 The professors said the University would obviously prefer an exclusive deal.
 But they were holding back on offering a value because they needed to consult before they could come up with one.
 They did say that, as far as actual value was concerned, some of the books were valuable based only on their age while others were old but of no interest.
 So those would be of little value no matter what.

-As they talked, the professors made it clear they not only had to discuss the collection to find out what its value was, but to also find out what the University could afford to spend on the books?
-It was made clear Universities, even the University of Rhylanor, couldn't compete with many corporations or wealthy collectors as well as well-funded museums.
+While talking, the professors made it clear they not only had to discuss the collection to find out what its value was, but to also find out what the University could afford to spend on the books?
+They explained that Universities, even the University of Rhylanor, couldn't compete with many corporations or wealthy collectors as well as well-funded museums.
 They also discussed the methods of scanning that would be used with Emkir.
 First opting for security, Emkir asked if gear could be brought to the ship's berth to scan the books?